-- Line 1600 begins at Rainbow metering station and ends at Mission Valley, San Diego, transporting natural gas to 63 regulator stations along the 50 mile distance. - Rainbow metering station was previously a compressor station and Line 1600 was designed as a transmission line and remains as a transmission line. - PHMSA's definition of a "distribution center" is stricter than SDG&E/SoCalGas' definition:
+- Rainbow metering station was previously a compressor station and Line 1600 was designed as a transmission line and remains as a transmission line. - PHMSA's definition of a "distribution center" is stricter than SDG&E/SoCalGas' definition:

 A location at which gas may change ownership from one party to another (e.g. from a transmission company to a local distribution company), neither of which is the ultimate consumer.
-May also be referred to as a gate station or town border station.
+May also be referred to as a gate station or town border station.49